-Acceptable courses for Global & Cultural Diversity: All ELA courses and any course with (GCD) after the title.
+Acceptable courses for Global & Cultural Diversity will have (GCD) after the title.

 Some courses may be counted in more than one category.
 Courses cannot be cross counted within general education.
 The student must still complete the specific total hours for graduation by taking additional electives.